 Identification and classification of undesirable events

-The supplier shall identify undesirable events that lead to the loss or degradation of product performances, together with their classification into categories related to the severity of their failures consequences (see Table 5-1).
+The supplier shall identify undesirable events that lead to the loss or degradation of product performances, together with their classification into categories related to the severity of their failure consequences (see Table 5-1).

 Preliminary identification and classification of undesirable events shall be determined from analysis of criteria for mission success, during conceptual and preliminary design phases.